 3. Go up the Bell Tower

-The Bell Tower is one of the landmarks of Xi’an.
-Built in 1384, it was one of the most imposing towers in China during that time.
+If this is your first time visiting and you don’t know what to see in Xi'an, the Bell Tower is a must.
+This is one of the landmarks of Xi’an, and it was built back in 1384 - one of the most imposing towers in China during that time.
 The entire tower is 40 m (131 ft) tall, out of which around 36 m (118 ft) is a wooden structure.
 It is opened for visits all year round.
 Due to its location, the view from the top is worth it.
 You’ll see the beginning of the Muslim Quarter and the crowds walking on the streets surrounding the tower.

 The Bell Tower